Flutterando/modular/flutter_modular/README.md

 // app_module.dart
 class AppModule extends Module {

+  // Provide a list of dependencies to inject into your project
+  @override
+  final List<Bind> binds = [];

   // Provide all the routes for your module
   @override
   final List<ModularRoute>  routes = [
+      // Simple route using the ChildRoute
       ChildRoute('/', child: (_, __) => HomePage()),
       ChildRoute('/login', child: (_, __) => LoginPage()),
   ];